-The Magic of Atmosphere: Literary Definition and Genre Examples
+Atmosphere Literary Definition: Genre Examples That Evoke Emotion

 And here's version two:

 Amanda moved as if in a trance.
-Her feet felt detached, numb, as they transported her across the shiny tiles of the hospital floor and spilled her onto a cold, iron bench at the entrance.
-Nausea rose, clogging her throat with a sour, painful lump, and she bent over, pressing her head down between her knees.
-She tried to clear her mind, but the image of Sarah, all tubes and bandages, refused to go.
+Her feet felt detached, numb, as they transported her across the slick, shiny tiles of the hospital floor and spilled her onto a cold, iron bench at the entrance.
+Nausea rose, clogging her throat with a sour, painful lump and she bent over, pressing her head down between her knees.
+She blinked hard, trying to clear her mind, but the image of Sarah, all tubes and bandages, refused to go.

 One careless moment behind the wheel, a few seconds of inattention, and her little girl was gone.
 All that remained was an empty husk, run by machines and monitors.

-Each version supplied basically the same information, but the atmosphere between the two could not be more different.
+Each piece of writing supplied basically the same information, but the atmosphere between the two could not be more different.

-Atmosphere, mood, and setting are inextricably bound together, making it difficult to parse them out and treat each as a separate entity.
-Here’s how I think about the difference:

 Point of View Creates Atmosphere

 To be effective, a story is not delivered to the reader intravenously or surgically implanted.

-Every word of a story should come to the reader through the viewpoint character, imparted by that character’s sensory input, opinions, emotions, and thoughts.
-The way to create atmosphere and pull your reader deep into a story is by grounding them firmly inside the viewpoint character’s head.
+Every word of a story should flow to the reader through the viewpoint character, imparted by that character’s sensory input, opinions, emotions, and thoughts.
+The way to create atmosphere and pull your reader deep into a story is by grounding them firmly inside the viewpoint character’s head, immersing them in the narrator's attitude and internal feelings.

 Your characters inhabit a world, and they exist there for a reason.
 Make sure the dialogue and narration reflect their purposes, and make sure those purposes are often in conflict.
+Use foreshadowing to seamlessly weave in setups.

 When I write a scene, I have the scene goal or purpose in mind.
 I “get into character,” then I live the scene—I see, hear, feel, smell, taste, think, and opine through what happens, letting it play out in my mind, and write it as authentically as I can.